Battle of Hoengsong: Retreat to Hoengsong

-Around 11:00 2nd Division headquarters received instructions from General Almond to reconstitute the 38th Infantry as a regimental combat team with the 2nd and 3rd Battalions remaining in place until further orders.
-Almond lifted the restriction on the 2nd Battalion not long after, but General Ruffner then took direct control of the unit.
+Around 11:00 2nd Division headquarters received instructions from Almond to reconstitute the 38th Infantry as a regimental combat team with the 2nd and 3rd Battalions remaining in place until further orders.
+Almond lifted the restriction on the 2nd Battalion not long after, but Ruffner then took direct control of the unit.
 He alerted the battalion to be prepared to block a PVA force, apparently from the 117th Division, observed earlier 2 mi southwest of Hoengsong.
 In transmitting Almond's reconstitution order to the forces at the road junction, Ruffner directed Support Force 21 to withdraw to Hoengsong.
-Colonel Coughlin was to control the withdrawal, but with his use of the 2nd and 3rd Battalions still restricted, he was too weak to help the support force.
-General Almond meanwhile learned of his misconception about Colonel Keith's movement when he asked his artillery officer, Colonel Ennis, for the current locations of both Support Force 21 and Support Force 7.
+Coughlin was to control the withdrawal, but with his use of the 2nd and 3rd Battalions still restricted, he was too weak to help the support force.
+Almond meanwhile learned of his misconception about Keith's movement when he asked his artillery officer, Ennis, for the current locations of both Support Force 21 and Support Force 7.
 The latter, Ennis reported, was 3 mi north of Hoengsong and 1.5 mi east of Route 29 in the initial position taken to support the ROK 3rd Infantry Division.
-Unaware that General Ruffner had just ordered Keith to continue his withdrawal, Ennis explained that Keith's force had joined the 3rd Battalion, 38th Infantry.
+Unaware that Ruffner had just ordered Keith to continue his withdrawal, Ennis explained that Keith's force had joined the 3rd Battalion, 38th Infantry.
 Almond ordered both support forces to withdraw to Hoengsong immediately, fighting their way out if necessary.
 Ennis relayed the order through artillery channels around noon.
 The prescience of Almond's order to Support Force 7 became clear in the afternoon.
 Earlier, sometime around 09:00, the ROK 3rd Infantry Division had tried to advance against the PVA 197th Division but moved only a short distance before being hit hard by the PVA.
 By 13:00 both forward regiments of the ROK 3rd Division were under attack, one surrounded.
 Both began to fight back toward Hoengsong.
 To the ROK 3rd Division's right, the ROK 5th Infantry Division also started northeast during the morning toward its objectives near the Corps boundary.
 But the assault regiments ran into hard counterattacks by the Korean People's Army (KPA) V Corps, which now appeared to be joining the advance on Hoengsong, and by early afternoon were withdrawing to escape being enveloped.
 With both ROK divisions falling back east of Route 29, their supporting artillery potentially faced a situation similar to that of Support Force 21.